MatRos-sf/epuls/README.md

 # Epuls

-I created the ePuls application inspired by my childhood memories.
+I created the Epuls application inspired by my childhood memories.
 It replicates the functionality of the former website epuls.py.
 Unfortunately, I was unable to finish this project due to lack of time.

 ## About epuls